atachibana/wporg-docs-migration-crosscheck/README.md

-# WordPress.org Docs Migration Cross-Check helper
+# WordPress.org Docs migration cross-check helper

 This mini-project aims to help automate status cross-checks for the WordPress.org Codex to DevHub migration efforts.